codifycli/codify/README.md

   codify import \* (for importing all supported resources)

   The results can be saved in one of three ways:
   a.
-To an existing *.codify.json file
+To an existing *.codify.jsonc file
   b.
 To a new file
   c.
 Printed to the console only